jinu2ID/AI/Sliding Brick Puzzle/README.txt

 between the master piece and the goal and adds it to the Manhattan distance.
 This will never overestimate the actual cost to the goal because a cost always exists for each piece that must be moved out of the way.
 It is better than Manhattan distance because it is closer to the actual cost.
 This heuristic slightly reduces the amount of nodes explored and the time taken.
-Unfortunately it does not provide any better solutions.

 ---------------------------------------------------------------------------------